Terms & Conditions and Privacy Policy

 10.1 Training Programs

-All Company employees and contractors who manage the Website or interact with Users are trained on this policy and the Company’s associated privacy practices upon hiring and on an ongoing basis.
+All Company employees and contractors who manage the Website or interact with Users are trained on these Terms and the Company's associated policies upon hiring and on an ongoing basis.

 10.2 Awareness Campaigns

-Updates to this policy will be communicated to Users via on-site notifications, email, or other appropriate channels.
-Continued use of the Website after such notification constitutes acceptance of the revised policy.
+Updates to these Terms will be communicated to Users via on-site notifications, email, or other appropriate channels.
+Continued use of the Website after such notification constitutes acceptance of the revised Terms.

 11. Risk Management